Skip to main content

 • Best if you want to sit in without tests: A senior audit program.

-• Best if your state has no broad free option: Check community college discounts, local school-based waivers, and nearby Osher Lifelong Learning Institutes.
+• Best if your state has no broad free option: Check community college discounts, local school waivers, and nearby Osher institutes for local options.

 • Best if you need flexibility: Confirm that online classes are included.
 Some schools exclude them or require your own laptop and internet.